Cranberry Muffins

 Instructions

-• Preheat the oven to 350°F and grease a muffin tin or line with muffin cups.
+• Preheat the oven to 350°F. Grease a muffin tin or line it with muffin cups.

-• In another large bowl using a handheld mixer, whisk together the maple syrup and coconut oil until combined.
-Add the eggs, greek yogurt, lemon juice and lemon zest.
+• In a large bowl using a handheld mixer, whisk together the maple syrup and coconut oil until combined.
+Add the eggs, Greek yogurt, lemon juice, and lemon zest.

-• Scoop batter into paper liners or muffin tin, filling each all the way to the top.
-Bake for 23-27 minutes or until a cake tester comes out clean and the muffins are lightly browned on the edges.
-Cool in muffin pan for 10 minutes; then transfer to a wire rack to cool completely.
+• Scoop the batter into the muffin tin, filling each muffin cup all the way to the top.
+Bake for 23–27 minutes or until a cake tester comes out clean and the muffins are lightly browned on the edges.
+Cool in the muffin pan for 10 minutes, then transfer to a wire rack to cool completely.

 Notes

-Storage: Store any leftovers in an airtight container with a paper towel under them to absorb any moisture.
-They will keep well at room temperature for 2 to 3 days and in the fridge for up to 5.
+• Storage: Store the muffins in an airtight container with a paper towel under them to absorb any moisture.
+Fresh cranberry muffins keep well at room temperature for 2–3 days and in the fridge for up to 5 days.

-Freezing Instructions: Freeze them solid on a baking sheet before transferring to a freezer bag or container.
-They will keep well frozen for up to 3 months.
-Thaw them at room temperature to enjoy.
+• Freezing: Freeze the muffins solid on a baking sheet before transferring to a freezer bag or container.
+Frozen cranberry muffins keep well for up to 3 months.
+Thaw at room temperature and enjoy.

 Nutrition